 The research within the university is practice-oriented in nature.
 Research programmes relate to socially relevant themes and research is carried out in collaboration with professional practice (companies, organizations and institutions).

 Our professors direct the implementation of these research programmes.
-Currently, the University has 40 professors who have been appointed to work within six faculty-based research centres.
+Currently, the University has 40 professors who have been appointed to work within four faculty-based research centres.
 These centres coordinate closely with the degree programmes, which means that the research that is done impacts directly on what our students are studying.

 Each research centres has its own website.
 Click on any of the names above to view the website of the relevant research centre.